bemoid/bemoid/scss/components/tag/tag.md

 ### Variants

-YOu can make tags more rounded with the `.tag--pilled` modifier class.
+YOu can make tags more rounded with the `.tag--pill` modifier class.

 [[example file=components/tag/example/variants.html]]